Sidhauli: Administrative Office

-Current Officiels/Politociens

 Transport and Communication

 The town of Sidhauli is well connected by road and rail to the state capital Lucknow, and to the national capital New Delhi.
 The town has a bus stop where most buses (public and private) plying on the Lucknow-Sitapur-Bareilly-Rampur-Moradabad-Delhi route stop for a while.
 It has a broad gauge railway station and a railway line between Sitapur Junction and Lucknow City Junction.
 The town has no aerodrome facility.
 The nearest airport is Chaudhary Charan Singh International Airport, in Lucknow.
 The town is covered by mobile telephone and internet services (4G services) provided by several public and private telecommunication companies.

 Education and Health Facilities

 The town has a well equipped government-run community health centre or rural hospital.
 Apart from the community health centre, there are several private clinics, hospitals and nursing homes.
 There are several primary, secondary and senior secondary schools which provide education through Hindi, English and Urdu.
 Gandhi Postgraduate (PG) College is a renowned college located along National Highway 24.